-Frequently, Greg is asked to write agreements for the buying or selling of private corporation stock for various reasons.
+Frequently, we are asked to write agreements for the buying or selling of private corporation stock for various reasons.
 It’s very common for a corporation or other business entity to reach a point of “critical mass” where they need to bring investors into the mix in order to further finance operations.
 Likewise, many corporations choose to incentivize their employees through the use of stock options or stock bonuses.
 We also lend our expertise in writing or revising an existing “buy sell agreement” for the corporation’s current shareholders.

 Bringing an investor into your business can be an exciting and sometimes frightening prospect.
 Frequently investors desire a significant ownership stake in the business in exchange for their passive investment of cash.
-In order to safeguard both the current shareholders and the incoming investor, Greg will formulate a corporate stock purchase agreement that will be designed to ensure the ongoing health of the business while simultaneously protecting the investor’s interest.
+In order to safeguard both the current shareholders and the incoming investor, we will formulate a corporate stock purchase agreement that will be designed to ensure the ongoing health of the business while simultaneously protecting the investor’s interest.

 Stock Bonus Agreements

 There are many ways to incentivize your business’ employees, one of which is by granting them an ownership interest in the company.
 Small businesses that want to grant an employee an ownership incentive will issue a stock bonus to the employee.
 A stock bonus agreement is simply an agreement whereby the company agrees to issue a certain number of shares of stock or a certain value in stock to an employee in exchange for services rendered to the organization.
 Often, the organization will desire for the employee to agree to sell the stock back for an agreed price or its fair market value upon termination of the relationship between the company and the employee, that way the company does not have disgruntled former employees as shareholders.